lstrzebinczyk/the_empire_blog/posts/10-vertical-horizontal-and-spacer.md

 end
 ```

-Alright, so much width are spacers allowed to take, if we take that `@padding` into account?
-Exactly this much:
+Our calculation of how much width do spacers get must be also updated:

 ```crystal
 # src/lib/ui/containers/horizontal.cr, class UI::Horizontal